model-checking/kani/docs/src/dev-assess.md

 These correspond to uses of `codegen_unimplemented` in the `kani-compiler`, and appear as warnings during compilation.

 Unimplemented features are not necessarily actually hit by (dynamically) reachable code, so an immediate future improvement on this table would be to count the features *actually hit* by failing test cases, instead of just those features reported as existing in code by the compiler.
+In other words, the current unsupported features table is **not** what we'd really want to see, in order to actually prioritize implementing these features, because we may be seeing a lot of features that won't actually "move the needle" in making it more practical to write proofs.
+Because of our operating hypothesis that code covered by tests is code that could be covered by proof, measuring unsupported features by those actually hit by a test should provide a better "signal" about priorities.
+Implicitly deprioritizing unsupported features because they aren't covered by tests may not be a bug, but a feature: we may simply not want to prove anything about that code, if it hasn't been tested first, and so adding support for that feature may not be important.

 A few notes on terminology: